Shreya Ghoshal: 2018–2021: Independent work and career expansion

-2020–present: Independent work and further success

-Ghoshal started the new decade by featuring in several Independent Singles.
+Ghoshal started the new decade by featuring in several independent singles.
 She released an independent single titled "Nah Woh Main" in which she was also credited as a songwriter and composer.
+Ghoshal next recorded the musical renditions of poems by Pandit Birju Maharaj for the album Mann Bheetar (2020).
+She recorded two classical songs for the album, the title track "Mann Bheetar" and a song titled "Bhari Bhari".
 Later she released a song titled "Apni Maati" which was released on the 73rd Independence Day of India as a tribute.
 The song was praised for its patriotic message and was also used to promote the "Save Soil" movement initiated by Sadhguru's Isha Foundation.
 Ghoshal was next featured on tracks titled, "Judaiyaan" a collaboration with Darshan Raval for his album named Judaiyaan (2020) which peaked at number-one on Billboard Top Triller Global chart, and "Muraliya" a collaboration with Salim–Sulaiman for their album named Bhoomi (2020).
 Additionally, Ghoshal also sang several Bollywood songs in 2020 including, "Maay Bhavani" from Tanhaji, "Ghar Bhara Sa Lage" from Shikara, "Taare Ginn" from Dil Bechara, "Paheli" from Shakuntala Devi, etc.